Cherry-Picking Fallacy – Meaning, Examples & Psychology

 • ✓ Selection of high-quality bindings

-The cherry-picking autumnacy can be found in many fields, including science, politics, legal proceedings, and marketing, where individuals or organisation s present only favourable data or outcomes while ignoring or downplaying any evidence that contradicts their claims.
-It is commonly used by political candidates to selectively highlight favourable statistics or incidents.
+The cherry-picking fallacy can be found in many fields, including science, politics, legal proceedings, and marketing, where individuals or organizations present only favorable data or outcomes while ignoring or downplaying any evidence that contradicts their claims.
+It is commonly used by political candidates to selectively highlight favorable statistics or incidents.
 This selective presentation leads to biased conclusions and misleads the audience by not providing a complete and accurate picture of the situation, which requires objective analysis.
 Here are some examples:

 Weather

-When discussing the impacts of climate change, a common cherry-picking autumnacy can be observed in arguments that rely on isolated weather events to refute the broader trend of global warming.
+When discussing the impacts of climate change, a common cherry-picking fallacy can be observed in arguments that rely on isolated weather events to refute the broader trend of global warming.

 Claim: Global warming is not happening because it was unusually cold in Chicago last winter.